Lazerbeak12345/bad-mitten-browser/README.md

 However, I have since reversed that decision.
 The benefits were very little when using an editor with parenthesis highlighting support.

+All imports must use `only-in` to improove code readability.

 ## Tools used